rambabupalla/jenkins-master-slave-ci-cd-tomcat/README.md

-🚀 Jenkins Master-Slave CI/CD Pipeline with Tomcat Deployment 📌 Project Overview
+#Jenkins Master-Slave CI/CD Pipeline with Tomcat Deployment

+📌 Project Overview

 Designed and implemented a complete CI/CD pipeline using Jenkins Master-Slave architecture to automate build and deployment of a Java web application to Apache Tomcat.